edwintorok/lintcstubs/README.md

 * only some very basic shapes are supported currently (primitive types, arrays, tuples).
 When the shape is unknown no assertion check is done for that parameter/field.
 * Is_block() tracking isn't precise for allocated values
-* `lintcstubs` not yet in this repository, to be added soon
+* write some examples
+* show example on how to use with GobPie

 # Usage: